Abdullah321Umar/Arch-Technologies-DataScience_Internship-TASK2/README.md

 ### 💬 Final Thought
 > “Markets move fast, but data moves faster.
 Predicting the future isn’t magic — it’s mathematics, insight, and the courage to trust the trends.”

-— Abdullah Umer, Data Science Intern at Arch Technologies
+Author — Abdullah Umer, Data Science Intern at Arch Technologies

 ---